GeorgeG518/MTSU-CSCI-4600-Summer-2022/Module4/README.md

 Decided it would be best to break up that scratch notebook because it was starting to get too cumbersome to navigate.
 I started the second scratch and talked about data types along with function decorators.
 Didn't get to work on too much though.

+### 7/24
+Finished up my scratch part two notebook.
+I think I am in a good spot to start doing some actual julia programs.
+I want to rewrite a few that I have done in the study as it would make for easy comparison.
+I think my first one I will look at is the min max distance program from the speeding up python module. that would let me get some practice calling C code from Julia, but also it would allow me to show the speed Julia has.

 ------------------------------------------------------------------------------------------------------------------

 # File List